yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 roslaunch lidar_slam slam.launch use_sim_time:=false
 ```

 This launch file will start a *lidar_slam_node*, a pre-configured RViz session, and GPS/UTM conversions nodes to publish SLAM pose as a GPS coordinate in WGS84 format, with the prior that full GPS pose and GPS/LiDAR calibration are correctly known and set (see [GPS/SLAM calibration](#gpsslam-calibration) section below).
+Input pointcloud fix must be a *sensor_msgs/PointCloud2* message (of points `velodyne_pointcloud::PointXYZIR`) published on topic '*velodyne_points*'.
+Input GPS fix must be a *gps_common/GPSFix* message published on topic '*gps_fix*'.

 ### GPS/SLAM calibration